-sis, diffusion, evaporation, or decay, are slow.
-They that any (macroscopic) process with a time-scale e: we know intuitively that undoing things always at is again the second principle of thermodynamics.
+All friction processes, such as osmosis, diffusion, evaporation, or decay, are slow.
+They take a characteristic time.
+It turns out that any (macroscopic) process with a time-scale is irreversible.
+This is no real surprise: we know intuitively that undoing things always takes more time than doing them.
+That is again the second principle of thermodynamics.

-possible with negligible entropy generation.
-Howtropy.
-This is the main reason why computers, as es and cooling systems, even if their mechanisms
+It turns out that storing information is possible with negligible entropy generation.
+However, erasing information requires entropy.
+This is the main reason why computers, as well as brains, require energy sources and cooling systems, even if their mechanisms would otherwise need no energy at all.